Waterford Bridge: History

 In the early 1980s the bridge was threatened by erosion and local citizens raised $40,000 to effect repairs.
 However, in 1991 the bridge was sufficiently deteriorated that it was closed to vehicular traffic and the road rerouted over a new bridge built nearby.
 In 2014 the southeast abutment was rebuilt again with a grant from the National Trust for Historic Preservation.
-As of January 2014 the historic bridge carries a trail used by pedestrians, ATVs, and snowmobiles.
+The bridge was closed in 2018 due to safety concerns.
+All traffic is rerouted to the nearby Dudley Bridge.